-The Paragon Gene Therapy team at Catalent brings more than 30 years of development and manufacturing expertise to your customized program.
-Our technology experts have worked with a large selection of viral systems including Lentivirus, Baculovirus, Adenovirus, Herpesvirus, Retrovirus and the industry-leading Adeno Associated Virus (AAV).
+The Gene Therapy team at Catalent brings more than 30 years of development and manufacturing expertise to your customized program.
+Our technology experts have worked with a large selection of viral systems including Lentivirus, Baculovirus, Adenovirus, Herpesvirus, Retrovirus and the industry-leading Adeno-associated Virus (AAV).

 Our scientists and development teams are well-versed in the daily challenges related to the creation of stable, high-producing engineered cell lines across both adherent and suspension systems and a variety viral vectors and serotypes.
 This technical expertise, coupled with our years of experience with adaptation of these processes to larger-scale bioreactor systems, enables Catalent to be a strong, collaborative partner throughout your program.